hiddenSymmetries/simsopt/docs/source/example_jax_mhd.rst

 small B-field target grids unblocked reduces the warm virtual-casing target-Jacobian step from about ``10.0`` seconds to about ``5.3`` seconds in this reduced case, while preserving agreement at the ``1e-12`` level in the JVP columns.
+Routing SIMSOPT through the upstream scalar normal-field JVP-column helper reduces the same public helper to about ``3.6`` seconds and keeps the target Jacobian within ``3e-13`` of the previous projected-vector path.
 The virtual-casing target-Jacobian assembly remains the dominant component, but the remaining cost is now concentrated in the geometry-tangent singular correction rather than VMEC-JAX boundary-field replay.